 Sharon is avid gardener.
 Born and raised in Green Bay, she started working her family's garden at a very early age and never lost her enthusiasm for the craft.
 She can pickle and can with the best of them—because, as she says, no garden should ever see a harvest go to waste.
 Sharon wears many hats at Waseda Farms, but primarily oversees the garden and store.
 She has an acute eye for design-related ideas and makes sure that customers are greeted with seasonal flowers and decor.

-Mike Haberli was born and raised a farmer—riding his first tractor at 5-years old and farming ever since.
+Mike Haberli was born and raised a farmer—driving his first tractor at 5-years old and farming ever since.
 Mike has over 40 years of experience in Wisconsin farming, including leading dairy cow operations, crop farming, and smaller-scale pea, green bean and potato farming.
 Mike comes from a great family lineage of Door County farmers, as his grandfather Milton started the original home farm dairy operation in the early 1900s.
 He and his wife Heidi have six children with two continuing the proud family business of farming.
 Mike manages our farm team, ensures all animals are properly and humanely cared for, and ensures we continue to effectively grow the food for our animals in a way that is sustainable for the soil and the earth for the long-term.